yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 ### CPU or Processor

-- CPU stands for central process unit.
+- CPU stands for `Central Processing Unit`.
 - It is the brain of the computer.
 - It is also called processor.
 - CPU continually receives instructions to execute.
 CPU performs all operations according to the given instructions.
 It executes instructions and tells other parts of computer what to do.